badamakashprasad/musicai/README.md

 # musicai
-#This python program will automatically download latest songs in your desktop
+#This python program will automatically download latest songs in your desktop\n
-I am starting it by web crawling 'songs.pk'
+I am starting it by web crawling 'songs.pk'\n
-We need to make a directory named 'songspk_single' on the same folder where is main_prog.py Modules used are:-
+We need to make a directory named 'songspk_single' on the same folder where is main_prog.py\n Modules used are:-
-1.requests
+(requests
-2.bs4 //modified version of BeautifulSoup module
+,bs4--modified version of BeautifulSoup module--, ,urllib, os.path)\n
-3. urllib
-4.os.path
 Contribute and have fun.